BojarLab/Reaction-order/README.md

 ### Reaction Order Preference Analysis
 - The `collect_reaction_preferences_data` function was implemented to assess preferred reaction paths by:
   - Collecting abundance differences for the two reaction orders.
-  - Performing pairwise Welch’s t-tests to evaluate statistical significance.
+  - Performing pairwise Welch’s t-tests + Benjamini-Hochberg multiple testing correction to evaluate statistical significance.

 ### Visualization and Interpretation
 - Data are summarized in tables and visualized through boxplots, highlighting: